 Until the child reaches compulsory school age, s/he may attend part-time.
-If parents wish to exercise this right they should discuss detailed arrangements with the headteacher.
+If parents wish to exercise this right, they should discuss detailed arrangements with the head teacher.
+Children must start full time the term after their 5th birthday.

-Parents (see note 1) wishing to apply for the Reception Year in September 2024 must complete the common application form provided by their home local authority (the home LA).
+Parents (see Note 1) wishing to apply for the Reception [Foundation] Year in September 2026 must complete the common application form provided by their home local authority (the home LA).
 The home LA is the LA in whose area the parents live at the time of the application.
-The form must be returned to that LA no later than 15 January 2024.
+The form must be returned to that LA no later than 15 January 2026.
 Applications received after this date will normally only be considered after all those received on or before the cut-off date.
-Offers and refusals of places will be posted by the home LA on 16th April 2024.
+Offers and refusals of places will be given to parents on 16 April 2026.